-This guidance was revised following the March 2015 publication of the Human Tissue Authority's Guidance on the disposal of pregnancy remains following pregnancy loss or termination for England, Wales and Northern Ireland, and also took account of separate guidance published by the Scottish Government in 2012 (which was also updated in 2015 - see page 6).
+This guidance was revised following the September 2024 publication of the Human Tissue Authority's Guidance on the disposal of pregnancy remains following pregnancy loss or termination for England, Wales and Northern Ireland (hta.gov.uk/guidanceprofessionals/guidance-sector/post-mortem/guidance-disposal-pregnancy-remainsfollowing), and also took account of separate guidance published by the Scottish Government in 2015 (publications.scot.nhs.uk/files/cmo-2015-07.pdf) - see page 7.
+The guidance also takes account of the Pregnancy Loss review report (2023) available at: gov. uk/government/publications/pregnancy-loss-review

-The primary message contained here is that all those involved must consider the personal wishes expressed by the woman in relation to the disposal of pregnancy remains.
-It also recommends that available disposal options, as outlined in the Human Tissue Authority guidance (HTA, 2015), should be articulated in writing or verbally.
-This recommendation needs to take account of local languages and cultural and/or religious expectations.
+The primary message contained here is that all those involved must consider the personal wishes expressed by the woman in relation to the disposal of pregnancy remains including if she chooses not to enter a discussion or make a decision about disposal.
+It also recommends that available disposal options, as outlined in the Human Tissue Authority guidance (HTA, 2024), should be articulated verbally and in writing.
+This recommendation must take account of local languages and cultural and/or religious expectations.